Navya1812-coder/kmeans-customer-segmentation/README.md

+## Project Overview
-# Customer Segmentation using K-Means
+This project performs customer segmentation using K-Means clustering.

+## Dataset
+Mall Customer Dataset from Kaggle.
+Features used: Annual Income and Spending Score.

+## Methodology
+- Data loading
+- Feature selection
+- Data scaling using StandardScaler
+- Elbow method to choose optimal clusters
+- K-Means clustering

+## Results
-This project uses K-Means clustering to segment mall customers based on their annual income and spending score.
+Customers were grouped into 5 distinct segments based on income and spending behavior.

-Dataset source: Kaggle (Mall Customer Dataset)
+## Conclusion
+The segmentation helps businesses identify different customer types for targeted marketing.